xiaoxizhao/xiaoxizhao.github.io/_pages/about.md

 I am a Ph.D. candidate in Economics at Boston University.

 My fields of interest are health economics and industrial organization.
-My research focuses primarily on public policies and the vertical relation in the health insurance market and the health care provider market.
+I am particularly interested in public policies and vertical relationships in health insurance markets and health care provider markets.
+In my research, I employ both reduced-form and structural models to examine market participant behavior, exploring the mechanisms behind it, and expanding our understanding of policy questions.

 I am available for interviews in this job market cycle.